What is the law on cannabis in the UK?

 In March 2005, Home Secretary Charles Clarke asked the advisory council on the misuse of drugs (ACMD) to examine new evidence on the harmfulness of cannabis and consider whether this changed their assessment of cannabis as a class C drug.
 In a report in January 2006, the council concluded that cannabis should remain a class C drug, and the Home Office accepted this.

-However, the Home Secretary said a programme of public education was needed to raise understanding about the implications of cannabis consumption.
+However, the Home Secretary said a programme of public education was needed to raise understanding about the implications of recreational marijuana use.
 The campaign was delivered in partnership with the police and also aimed to publicise the penalties for dealing, producing, and using cannabis.

 Gordon Brown and tightening the law on Cannabis